DOWmad/mac_setup_script_brew/README.md

 > brew install hub

-# just the usual ssh protocol but more up to date.
+# Just the usual ssh protocol but more up to date.
 > brew install openssh

 # Awesome tool that lets you search the apple app store without launching it.